Dorian8013/algo/docs/troubleshooting.md

 ### Wireguard: Unable to find 'configs/...' in expected paths

-You tried to run Algo and you received an error like this one:
+You tried to run rAlgo and you received an error like this one:

 ```
 TASK [wireguard : Generate public keys] ********************************************************************************